credmark/TLS/docs/02-method.md

 ## Score

-Although a token's legitimacy is a binary result, TLS is designed to be from the lowest possible score of 0 to the highest of 10.
+Just as credit scores aren't binary, TLSes aren't binary.
+A TLS is a value in the range of 0-10.
 The higher the score the more likely it is to be legitimate.
+We use a range because the idea of "legitimacy" is a continuum.
+A token designed to steal your funds is truly illegitimate, but an airdropped token designed to make you visit a website is arguably somewhat legitimate.

-The reason for using a range of scores is to accommodate a wide variety of tokens.
-Some tokens are true scams that walks away with your investment funds.
-Some tokens are just spams that was sent to your wallet randomly.
-The scores could help differentiate various level of legitimacy.
-The mapping between score an its meaning will be worked out during the calibration of the model.
+The mapping between score rangees and their meaning, i.e., something more readily understandable to humans, will be worked out during the calibration of the model.

 ## Score composition

 The score is a composition from sub-scores.
-The sub-scores are designed from the below four categories:
+We currently expect all sub-scores to belong to one of four categories:

-- token characteristic
+- token characteristics
 - token behavior
-- characteristic of the entity which issued the token
+- token issuing entity characteristic
-- behavior of this issuing entity
+- token issuing entity behavior

-For example, token's name, total supply, circulating supply is for token characteristic. token's distribution pattern is for a token behavior.
+For example, a token's name, total supply, circulating supply are token characteristics.
+A token's distribution pattern is token behavior.

 Sub-scores could be simple and binary, or complex and non-binary.